vivaria/edisonrul.ing/README.md

 *   "Super Polymerization" does not target.
 The Fusion Material Monsters are sent to the Graveyard when "Super Polymerization" resolves.
     *   After Fusion Materials are removed from the field, the last thing to happen is the Fusion Summon.
 *   "Super Polymeriation" prevents effects from being chained, but Continous Effects are still applied.
-*   If "Super Polymerization" is activated while "Light and Darkness Dragon" is face-up on the field, "Light and Darkness Dragon's" effect does not activate.
+*   If "Super Polymerization" is activated while "Light and Darkness Dragon" is face-up on the field, "Light and Darkness Dragon"'s effect does not activate.
 *   If "Super Polymerization" is activated while "Spell Absorption" is active, the player who controls "Spell Absorption" gains Life Points.